Confluent Cloud Cluster Types

 Connector tasks per Kafka cluster Max 250 None

-Dedicated cluster limits per partition
+Dedicated limits per partition

 You can add CKUs to a Dedicated cluster to meet the capacity for your high traffic workloads.
 However, the limits shown in this table will not change as you increase the number of CKUs.